mojio/mojio-developer-cms/doc_apis.md

 # APIs Overview #

-Mojio providers two types of APIs for your application.
+Mojio provides two types of APIs for your application.
 A REST API and a PUSH API.

 The REST API is good for request-response type problems.
 For example, you would use this if you are interested in the current status of a Vehicle.
 If, however, you are looking for an event on the Vehicle, constantly polling for changes on the Vehicle record is inefficient.
 The PUSH API is better suited for this.